Compare AdWords Express and Google Ads

 How it works

-With AdWords, you are responsible for all aspects of your advertising campaign.
+With Google Ads, you are responsible for all aspects of your advertising campaign.
 You choose the keywords that can trigger your ads.
 You also determine a daily budget, how much to spend on each click and where your ads can appear.
-You’ll only pay when someone clicks on your ad.
+You'll pay only when someone clicks your ad.

-AdWords also offers other ad formats, such as video ads and Shopping ads.Sign up for AdWords
+Google Ads also offers other ad formats, such as video ads and shopping ads.Sign up for Google Ads

-If you’re feeling unsure about choosing between AdWords and AdWords Express, contact us by phone or email.
+If you’re feeling unsure about choosing between Google Ads and AdWords Express, contact us by phone or email.
 We’ll help you find the product that’s right for you.

-If you advertise on both AdWords and AdWords Express, ads from both AdWords and AdWords Express will be eligible to appear on Google in the same places, for the same search query and could compete in the same ad auction.
-Only one ad from either your AdWords or AdWords Express account can appear for a search query, which means your ads could compete against each other.
-Learn more about the AdWords auction.
+If you advertise on both Google Ads and AdWords Express, ads from both Google Ads and AdWords Express will be eligible to appear on Google in the same places, for the same search query, and could compete in the same ad auction.
+Only one ad from either your Google Ads or AdWords Express account can appear for a search query, which means that your ads could compete against one another.
+Learn more about the Google Ads auction.

 In AdWords Express, you'll set up a separate budget.
-If you use the same login email for both AdWords and AdWords Express, though, you’ll also need to use the same credit card to pay for both advertising products.
-Your AdWords Express charges will be bundled together with your AdWords charges on your credit card statement.
+If you use the same login email for both Google Ads and AdWords Express, though, you'll be required to use the same credit card to pay for both advertising products.
+Your AdWords Express charges will be bundled together with your Google Ads charges on your credit card statement.
 However, you can see your AdWords Express costs separately by viewing your AdWords Express dashboard.

-If you would like your advertising costs to be charged to separate credit cards, you'll need to use different login email addresses for your AdWords Express and AdWords accounts.
+If you would like your advertising costs to be charged to separate credit cards, you'll need to use different login email addresses for your AdWords Express and Google Ads accounts.

-In AdWords, changes you make to your account or ad settings may affect your AdWords Express ads.
+In Google Ads, changes that you make to your account or ad settings may affect your AdWords Express ads.

-AdWords will hide some data that show only in AdWords Express, such as some custom conversion types.
-That means some aggregate numbers showing in AdWords will include AdWords Express data, but the details won't show for AdWords Express ads.
-For example, rows in campaign reports will show only AdWords data, but aggregated data can include the total metrics for both types of ads.
+Google Ads will hide some data that shows only in AdWords Express, such as some custom conversion types.
+This means that some aggregate numbers showing in Google Ads will include AdWords Express data, but the details won't show for AdWords Express ads.
+For example, rows in campaign reports will show only Google Ads data, but aggregated data can include the total metrics for both types of ads.

-To keep your ads running smoothly, make sure that you manage your AdWords ads in your AdWords dashboard and your AdWords Express ads in your AdWords Express dashboard.
+To keep your ads running smoothly, make sure that you manage your ads in your Google Ads dashboard and your AdWords Express ads in your AdWords Express dashboard.